filecoin-project/specs/src/listings/data_structures.md

 Its output value determines whether the miner is elected as one of the leaders, and hence is eligible to produce a block for the current epoch.
 The inclusion of the `ElectionProof` in the block allows other network participants to verify that the block was mined by a valid leader.
+With every leader election attempt for a given ticket, (in cases where no blocks are found in a round) a miner increments that ElectionProof's associated `Nonce`, marking increased block height.

 {{<goFile ElectionProof>}}